 Students must report COVID-19-like symptoms to Student Health.
-PCR testing will be ordered and the student will be excused from school/clinical environment at least until results are discussed with Student Health.
+COVID-19 testing will be required and the student will be excused from school/clinical environment at least until the results are discussed with Student Health.
 Further isolation pending testing results.